Liouville conformal blocks and Stokes phenomena: The monodromy of conformal blocks

-The analysis of the Stokes phenomena and the monodromy doesn't depend on which integral reperesentation we choose.
-Choosing instead \eqref{integralrep} as integral representation is equivalent to taking the superpotential $\mathcal{W}$ to be
+We have proved that, under linear coordinate transformations, the critical points and thimbles are preserved.
+So we can choose instead \eqref{integralrep} as the integral representation.
+This is equivalent to taking the superpotential $\mathcal{W}$ to be(here we use $w$ and $z$ back instead of $W$ and $Z$ for simplicity)

 This superpotential has two critical points,

 The critical values of the integrand are